 Keep in mind your brand name should contain the words ‘Corporation,’ ‘Company,’ ‘Incorporated,’ or ‘Limited.”
 Abbreviations for these words are also acceptable.
-If needed, set up an account with the state to file a Temporary Reservation of Business Entity Name to reserve the name for 120 days for $35.
+If needed, set up an account with the state to file a Temporary Reservation of Business Entity Name to reserve the name for 120 days.

 A Kansas Registered Agent is an intermediary, responsible for receiving and helping you to handle/process all official documentation like state filings, tax forms, legal notices, and so on.
 This agent can be an individual or a corporate entity, but they need to be a Kansas resident (with a Kansas street address, non-P.O.
 Box) and be able to legally conduct business in the state.

-You can hire an outside professional service and pay up to $160/year, or get an Kansas Registered Agent free of charge when you Incorporate with IncFile.
-They handle this along with so much more depending on your startup package.
+You can hire an outside professional service and pay up to $160/year, or get a Registered Agent free when you incorporate through IncFile or Incorporate.com.
+They handle this along with much more depending on your startup package.

 Filing fee: $90